Launch your Minimum Viable Solution (MVS).

 Prototype your MVS.

 Make a prototype so you can get feedback from prospective customers and partners.
+You can do this by creating mockups, video tours, blueprints, and so on.
+During this stage, you don’t need a working solution.

 Test your MVS on prelaunch.